Teagan Kavan

 Teagan Kavan (born February 28, 2005) is an American college softball pitcher for Texas.
+She is a two-time Women's College World Series Most Outstanding Player.

 High school career

 Kavan attended Dowling Catholic High School in West Des Moines, Iowa.
 She played travel softball for Iowa Premier Fastpitch, where she recorded 1,444 strikeouts in 772 2/3 innings, with 45 shutouts and six no-hitters.

 On November 9, 2022, she signed her national letter of intent to play college softball at Texas.